Meeting-Baas/meeting-mcp/README.md

 - `src/api/`: API client for the Meeting BaaS backend
 - `src/types/`: TypeScript type definitions
 - `src/config.ts`: Server configuration
+- `src/utils/`: Utility functions
+  - `logging.ts`: Log filtering and management
+  - `tinyDb.ts`: Persistent bot tracking database

 ## Authentication

 The server expects an API key in the `x-api-key` header for authentication.
 You can configure the default API key in the configuration.

+Direct authentication is also supported in many tools (named with "WithCredentials") where you can provide the API key directly as a parameter rather than in headers.

+## Advanced Features

+### Persistent Bot Tracking

+The server maintains a persistent database of recently used bots, which enables:

+- Contextual follow-up queries about meetings without needing to specify the bot ID
+- Improved topic matching across multiple meetings
+- Automatic knowledge of meeting participants, topics, and context
+- Enhanced intelligent search capabilities

+This tracking is completely transparent to users and dramatically improves the experience when having conversations about meetings over time.

+### Intelligent Adaptive Search

+The intelligent search capability adapts to available information:

+- Can search by explicit bot ID when known
+- Searches by meeting type, participants, or keywords when exact bot ID isn't known
+- Automatically uses calendar data when available
+- Remembers previous meeting context for follow-up questions
+- Provides rich, AI-friendly results with full context

 ## License